JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/INNOVATIONS.md

 ```
 Graph Theory:
-- Vertices: 3 TGWs (one per region)
+- Vertices: 3 TGWs (one per region) — only TGWs form the mesh adjacency
-- Edges: 3 peering connections
+- Edges: 3 peering connections — N(N-1)/2 = 3 for N=3 TGWs
-- Topology: K₃ complete graph (every node connected to every other)
+- Topology: K₃ complete graph (every TGW connected to every other TGW)

+Critical: VPCs do not participate in mesh adjacency.
+They attach to their regional TGW and
+inherit global reachability transitively via TGW route propagation.

 This enables transitive routing:
 VPC in use1 can reach VPC in usw2 via:
-  - Direct path: use1 → usw2 peering
+  - TGW path: VPC → use1 TGW → usw2 TGW → VPC (transitive)
-  - Or via: use1 → use2 → usw2 (if preferred)
+  - Alternative: VPC → use1 TGW → use2 TGW → usw2 TGW → VPC (multi-hop)
 ```

 ### Route Advertisement Mathematics